AnthonyTechnologies/python-styleguide/syntax.md

 ```

 #### 2.9.3 Forward Declarations
-If you need to use a class name (from the same module) that is not yet defined – for example, if you need the class name
+If it is necessary to use a class name (from the same module) that is not yet defined – for example, if the class name is needed
-inside the declaration of that class, or if you use a class that is defined later in the code – either use `from
+inside the declaration of that class, or when using a class that is defined later in the code – either use `from
 __future__ import annotations` or use a string for the class name.

 Correct: